Vanguard90/nyt-news/README.md

 An app that uses NYT api and React to display dynamic and up to date news content.

 Made with Typescript.
 Unit tests by Jest and Enzyme.
 CircleCI for continuous integration.
 Codecov for test coverage analysis.
-Anyk

 ### TODO